OpenNews/srccon/tickets.md

 ## Sponsor tickets

-If you're unable to get a ticket via the lottery and your organization is able to become a SRCCON sponsor, each level of sponsorship has tickets available, either as a part of the sponsorship package or for reserved purchase to sponsors.
-We offer a full rundown of our available sponsor packages on [our sponsor page](/sponsors).
+If you're unable to get a ticket via the lottery and your organization is able to become a SRCCON sponsor, each level of sponsorship has tickets available, either as a part of the sponsorship package or held for reserved purchase.
+We offer a full rundown of available packages on [our sponsor page](/sponsors).